petrelharp/pyslim/docs/tutorial.md

 positions.insert(0, 0)
 # step 2
 positions[-1] += 1
-assert positions[-1] == ts.sequence_length
+assert positions[-1] == orig_ts.sequence_length

 recomb_map = msprime.RateMap(positions, rates)
-rts = ts.recapitate(recombination_map=recomb_map, Ne=1000)
+rts = orig_ts.recapitate(
+                recombination_map=recomb_map,
+                Ne=200, random_seed=7)
 assert(max([t.num_roots for t in rts.trees()]) == 1)
 ```

-Next, one might wish to sanity check the result,
-for instance, by setting rates in one interval to zero
-and making sure that no recombinations occurred in that region.
+(As before, you should *not* usually explicitly set
+the random seed in your scripts; we set it here so
+the content of this document does not change.)

 :::{note}
-Starting from msprime 1.0, there will be a ``discrete`` argument to
+Starting from msprime 1.0, the default model of recombination
-the RecombinationMap class; setting ``discrete=True`` will more closely
-match the recombination model of SLiM.
+in msprime is *discrete* - recombinations only occur at integer
+locations - which matches SLiM's model of recombination.
 :::